enricoKoschel/stream_stash_backend/README.md

   (recommended for use with frontend: `8080`)
 - Set the `GOOGLE_CLIENT_ID` environment variable with your Google Cloud application's client id
 - Set the `GOOGLE_CLIENT_SECRET` environment variable with your Google Cloud application's client secret
+- Set the `TMDB_READ_ACCESS_TOKEN` environment variable with your TMDB API read access token
+  - Make sure to use the API read access token, not the API key (both can be found [here](https://www.themoviedb.org/settings/api) after your request to access the TMDB API has been granted)

 ### Build and run the app